hissingpanda/Parsimony_Tree_Search/README.md

 Function sankoffAmino that performs Sankoff's algorithm on two phylogenetic nodes

          Input: Left and right node of a branch
-        Output: The parsimony values for each nucleotide at the node
+        Output: The parsimony values for each amino acid at the node

 You can call the function in Matlab by:
 *sankoffAmino(left_node_of_tree_branch, right_node_of_tree_branch)*